ali-anwar1/ali-anwar1/README.md

 ## Welcome to my Profile

 ## 👋 About Me
-I am a results-driven Software Engineer with 9+ years of experience delivering scalable, high-performance web applications, large distributed systems, microservices architectures, multitenant applications, and asynchronous software solutions in agile environments.
+I am a results-driven software developer, security researcher and smart contract developer with 9+ years of experience delivering scalable, high-performance web applications, large distributed systems, microservices architectures, multitenant applications, and asynchronous software solutions in agile environments.
 I primarily work with JavaScript, TypeScript, and Python based technologies, and have a strong foundation in PHP, which I began my career with.
 I am a language-agnostic engineer and open to working with additional languages such as Java, Golang, C#, and Rust.
 I’ve developed scalable solutions using frameworks such as FastAPI, Django REST Framework, Gin, NestJS, Express, and Koa, as well as Laravel and CodeIgniter (PHP).
-As a security researcher and smart contract developer.
-I am exploring Vyper and Solidity Smart Contract and practicing them.

-On the frontend, I primarily work with NextJs, ReactJs, and ElectronJs, with prior experience in Vue.js (2.x).
-I have hands-on experience with both SQL (PostgreSQL, MySQL, MSSQL) and NoSQL (MongoDB, Redis) databases and have built APIs following GraphQL, REST, and SOAP standards.

 🚀 Currently, I'm
 - Advancing my skills in Generative AI and Prompt Engineering, experimenting with tools and IDEs
-- Deep diving into Web3 technologies such as Solidity and Wallet security
+- Deep diving into Web3 technologies such as Solidity, Vyper and Wallet security

 ## Let's Connect!